Humanity’s Search for Meaning in the Age of AI and Automation

 Remington Tonar

-Co-founder & CGO of commerce and logistics unicorn Cart.com.
-PhD candidate researching our faith in and fear of technology.
+Co-founder of commerce and logistics unicorn Cart.com.
+PhD in religious studies and mythology of technology.
+Innovation consultant.
 Forbes Sr. Contributor.